 • Distribution and settlement of the estate property (probate estates)

 Apart from that, a probate lawyer (probate attorney) is also licensed to help with the estate planning process.
 However, they may charge extra fees for such services i.e. creating estate planning documents.
-If engaged in the estate planning process, a probate lawyer can successfully handle issues to do with:
+If engaged in the estate planning process, a probate lawyer can handle issues to do with:

 • Creating a will

-• Setting up a guardianship, or
+• Setting up a guardianship

 • Writing a trust